Josef van Schaik

 Following the end of World War II, Queen Wilhelmina ordered a Recall of Parliament.
 Van Schaik remained in the House of Representatives and was again re-elected as Speaker of the House of Representatives.
 On 22 December 1945 the Roman Catholic State Party was renamed as the Catholic People's Party.
-Van Schaik was one of the co-founders and became the unofficial Deputy Leader of the Catholic People's Party.
-For the election of 1948 Van Schaik was one of the Lijsttrekkers (top candidates) of the Catholic People's Party.
-The Catholic People's Party held all of their seats and remained the largest party with 32 seats in the House of Representatives.
-The following cabinet formation resulted in a coalition agreement between the Catholic People's Party, the Labour Party (PvdA), the Christian Historical Union (CHU) and the People's Party for Freedom and Democracy (VVD), which formed the Cabinet Drees–Van Schaik, with Van Schaik appointed as Deputy Prime Minister and Minister for Constitutional Reform, taking office on 7 August 1948.
+Van Schaik was one of the co-founders.
+For the 1948 general election Van Schaik was one of the lead candidates of the Catholic People's Party.
+The Catholic People's Party held all of its seats and remained the largest party with 32 seats in the House of Representatives.
+The following cabinet formation resulted in a coalition agreement between the Catholic People's Party, the Labour Party (PvdA), the Christian Historical Union (CHU) and the People's Party for Freedom and Democracy (VVD), which formed the Drees–Van Schaik cabinet, with Van Schaik appointed as Deputy Prime Minister and Minister for Constitutional Reform, taking office on 7 August 1948.
 Van Schaik served as acting Minister of Transport and Water Management from 7 August 1948 until 1 November 1948, until the installation of Derk Spitzen.
-Van Schaik served as acting Minister of the Interior from 15 June 1949 until 20 September 1949 following the appointment of Johan van Maarseveen as Minister of Colonial Affairs.
-The Cabinet Drees–Van Schaik fell on 24 January 1951, and shortly thereafter Van Schaik, per his request, was not considered for a ministerial post in the new cabinet.
-The Cabinet Drees–Van Schaik was replaced by the Cabinet Drees I on 15 March 1951.
+Van Schaik also served as acting Minister of the Interior from 15 June 1949 until 20 September 1949 following the appointment of Johan van Maarseveen as Minister of Colonial Affairs.
+The Drees–Van Schaik cabinet fell on 24 January 1951, and shortly thereafter Van Schaik, per his request, was not considered for a ministerial post in the new cabinet.
+He left office upon the installation of the Drees I cabinet on 15 March 1951.

 Van Schaik remained active in politics.
-He was nominated as a Member of the Council of State, serving from 1 June 1951 until 1 February 1957 and served as Chairman of the Van Schaik Commission, a state commission that was tasked with constitutional reforms and decolonization, serving from 17 April 1950 until 15 January 1954.
+He was nominated as a member of the Council of State, serving from 1 June 1951 until 1 February 1957 and served as Chairman of the Van Schaik Commission, a state commission that was tasked with constitutional reforms and decolonization, serving from 17 April 1950 until 15 January 1954.
 He also served on several state commissions on behalf of the government.
 Following the end of his active political career, he remained active as an advocate and lobbyist for small and medium-sized enterprises.